Skip to content

 TL;DR

-1. Install the Romanian keyboard layout (best long-term solution)
+1. add the Romanian keyboard layout if you type Romanian often

 Romanian alphabet pronunciation hub